 Reaction & Thoughts:

 Who could ever forget the misleading poster with a hand coming out of a toad’s mouth?
-I was a kid when Frogs came out and I remember being anxious to see a giant toad eat a human being — I’m still waiting!
-Talk about false and misleading advertising.
-You should never lie to a child hungry — no pun intended — to see mayhem.
+I was a kid when Frogs came out and I remember being anxious to see a giant toad eat a human being.
+I’m still waiting!
+Talk about false and misleading advertising — you should never lie to a child eager to see a little bit of mayhem.

 Seriously, I would describe this AIP (American International Pictures) production as “Tennessee Williams meets Roger Corman,” and therein lies the film’s main problem — this supposedly scary movie is more drama than horror.
 Too talky for fans of the gruesome, and too hideous for regular viewers.
 Never mind that, I found myself giggling a lot during the movie.
 Frogs, directed by George McCowan, is actually pretty atmospheric (cinematographer Mario Tosi captures the forbidden beauty of the bayou quite well) and believe it or not, the movie does have a rather charming pro-environment vibe that ties all components together.

 The cast is really good.
 It was a delightful surprise to see many familiar faces appear throughout the movie.